shubham12346/75DaysOfCode/README.md

 - In the second hiring round we choose the worker from [2,4,1].
 The lowest cost is 1 (index 2).
 The total cost = 1 + 1 = 2.
 - In the third hiring round there are less than three candidates.
 We choose the worker from the remaining workers [2,4].
 The lowest cost is 2 (index 0).
 The total cost = 2 + 2 = 4.
   The total hiring cost is 4.

+75 Days of Code
+Day 53
+Problem no : 374.
+Problem Title : Guess Number Higher or Lower
+Problem type : Binary Seacrh

+We are playing the Guess Game.
+The game is as follows:

+I pick a number from 1 to n.
+You have to guess which number I picked.

+Every time you guess wrong, I will tell you whether the number I picked is higher or lower than your guess.

+You call a pre-defined API int guess(int num), which returns three possible results:

+-1: Your guess is higher than the number I picked (i.e. num > pick).
+1: Your guess is lower than the number I picked (i.e. num < pick).
+0: your guess is equal to the number I picked (i.e. num == pick).
+Return the number that I picked.

+Example 1:

+Input: n = 10, pick = 6
+Output: 6
+Example 2:

+Input: n = 1, pick = 1
+Output: 1
+Example 3:

+Input: n = 2, pick = 1
+Output: 1